 Use Google’s keyword planner to check how many searches there are a month for the exact keywords that you rank for.
 Hopefully you won’t be presented with a “0” or “-” but a nice high number.

 As a very rough guide divide that number by 4 to estimate how many of those people should be visiting your site.
-Then typically between 3% and 10% should enquire depending on your site.
-So if you rank first for a term that gets 1,000 searches a month you may get 7 – 25 enquiries a month.
+Then typically between 3% and 10% of those visitors should enquire depending on your site.
+So if you rank first for a term that gets 1,000 searches a month you may get 250 visitors, leading to 7 – 25 enquiries a month.
 Usually the higher number is for simple e-commerce transactions and the lower number is for more complex service based transactions that require the person to contact you for a price.

 2) The Other Thing You Should Have Done At The Start-